finos/FDC3/docs/api/specs/webConnectionProtocol.md

 ## Establishing Connectivity Using the Web Connection Protocol (WCP)

-The WCP algorithm (coordinated between the `getAgent()` implementation and Desktop Agent implementations) has four steps which must be completed within the window of the web application trying to connect.
+The WCP algorithm (coordinated between the `getAgent()` implementation and Desktop Agent implementations) has four steps which must be completed within the window of the web application trying to connect, followed by an optional disconnection step.
 Each step may contain sub-steps.

 1. Locate a Desktop Agent interface
 2. Validate app & instance identity
 3. Persist connection details to SessionStorage
 4. Return DesktopAgent interface
+5. Disconnect

 ### Step 1: Locate a Desktop Agent interface